shmiko/shmiko.github.io/_posts/2016-07-02-journey-into-javascript-algorithms-queues.md

 -- Queues are a FIFO, First In First Out list type data structure.
 A queue is a linear collection, items are added at the end and are removed from the front.
-Queues support three basic operations, insert, remove and look.
+Queues support three basic operations; insert, remove and look.

 ### Queues: